 Guided tours for all ages

-- The 1 hour guided tour of the museum to learn about the history of chocolate.
+- The 1 hour guided tour of the museum (booking required) to learn about the history of chocolate.
 Tastings and a demonstration showing the making of chocolate,

 - the visit of the museum coupled with the treasure hunt by text message, discovering the chocolate side of the capital.

-- Guided tours of either just the museum or Brussels chocolate.
+- Pre-booked guided tours of either just the museum or Brussels chocolate.

 Creative workshop for 6 to 12 year olds